Canthv0/MSOLLicenseManagement/README.md

 # Manual Install
 If the server where data is being gathered doesn't have access to the internet directly then either:

-* Install the module to another machine in the org that does have access and use the -server switch
+* Install the module to another machine in the org that does have access
 * Download the module from https://github.com/Canthv0/MSOLLicenseManagement/releases
   * Extract the Zip file to a known location
   * From powershell in the extracted path run `Import-Module .\MSOLLicenseManagement.psd1`